jeffling/wallaby-webpack/README.md

  Serving a large bundle every time when one of many files (that the bundle consists of) changes, is wasteful.
  So instead, each compiled module code is passed to wallaby, wallaby caches it in memory (and when required, writes it to disk) and serves each requested module file separately to properly leverage browser caching.

+Please note, that some webpack loaders, such as `babel-loader` require you to use `devtool` option in order to generate a source map, that is required in wallaby.js for the correct error stack mappings.
+Wallaby supported `devtool` values are: `source-map`, `hidden-source-map`, `cheap-module-source-map`.

+**For better performance, consider not using webpack loaders in wallaby configuration, specifically those that require `devtool` and source maps, and use wallaby.js preprocessors or compilers instead as described below.**

-For your tests you don't have to use the module bundler loaders and where possible may use [wallaby.js preprocessors](https://github.com/wallabyjs/public#preprocessors-setting) instead.
-For example, if you are using ES6, instead of using `babel-loader` in the webpack configuration, you may specify wallaby.js preprocessor(s):
+For your tests you don't have to use the module bundler loaders and where possible may use wallaby.js [preprocessors](https://github.com/wallabyjs/public#preprocessors-setting) or []([compiler](https://github.com/wallabyjs/public#compilers-setting)) instead.

+For example, if you are using ES6/JSX, instead of using `babel-loader` in the webpack configuration, you may specify wallaby.js preprocessor:

 ``` javascript
     files: [